nbenliogludev/weather-sdk-java/README.md

 ## Setting the OpenWeather API key

-You need an API key from OpenWeather

-The SDK itself accepts a String apiKey:
+You need an API key from OpenWeather.
+The SDK itself accepts a String apiKey.

 # Basic Usage Examples